floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Florida Civil Court Records Public?

 Court records are considered public records in the State of Florida.
 This means that anyone can search for, inspect, and make copies of these records maintained by the courts.
 The Supreme Court Rule 2.420 mandates the courts' clerks to release publicly available civil case records to interested persons.
 Even then, free-way access to these records is not absolute and may be denied in certain circumstances.
 Typically, parts or all of a civil case file may be deemed confidential by statute or court rule.
-Restricted civil court records may include closed Florida bankruptcy records
+Restricted civil court records may include closed Florida bankruptcy records.

 While non-public records are considered to be out of bounds, they can still be released to individuals who meet the eligibility criteria.
 Such entitled individuals include: